Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces: Obtaining local projectors via the compressed matrix product state

 A systematic method to refine the decoherence-free subspace and expel the undesired states is to add the three-local projector that annihilates the three-local tensors in $\ket{S(\beta)}$, which include $AAA$, $BAB$, and $BAA-ABA+ AAB$.
 After carefully working out the maximal linearly independent set for these three-local MPS tensors (the method mentioned in Subsec.~\ref{subsec:local_proj_method}), we find the following simple state

 One can readily verify that $A^{(0)}A^{(1)}A^{(1)} + A^{(1)}A^{(1)}A^{(0)} = 0$ and the same for $BAB$ and $BAA-ABA+ AAB$. $\ket{T'}$ is therefore orthogonal to these three-local MPS tensors.
-The corresponding three-local projectors $\{T'_{j-1,j,j+1}=(\ket{T'}\bra{T'})_{j-1,j,j+1}\}$ annihilate the whole scar tower and can effectively kill the unwanted states within the decoherence-free subspace (See derivations in Sec.~\ref{sec:special} and the numerical verification in Fig. 3(a) of the main text), even though $\ket{T'}$ is just one of the states that are orthogonal to the three-local MPS tensors.
+The corresponding three-local projectors $\{T'_{j-1,j,j+1}=(\ket{T'}\bra{T'})_{j-1,j,j+1}\}$ annihilate the whole scar tower and can effectively kill the unwanted states within the decoherence-free subspace [see derivations in Sec.~\ref{sec:special} and the numerical verification in Fig. 2(c) of the main text], even though $\ket{T'}$ is just one of many three-local states that are orthogonal to the three-local MPS tensors.